ChunmingZhangUW/PP_high_dim/README.md

 ============== Part 1: Readme description for Matlab codes =============================

-Readme description for producing Figure 2 (left panel and right panel) and Figure 1 (left panel) of the paper by Zhang, Ye and Wang (2022, International Statistical Review, to appear, at https://onlinelibrary.wiley.com/doi/10.1111/insr.12517).
+Readme description for producing Figure 2 (left panel and right panel) and Figure 1 (left panel) of the paper titled "A Computational Perspective on Projection Pursuit in High Dimensions: Feasible or Infeasible Feature Extraction" by Zhang, Ye and Wang (2022, International Statistical Review, to appear, at https://onlinelibrary.wiley.com/doi/10.1111/insr.12517).
 Inputs, e.g., sample size $n$, data dimension $p$ and types of data distribution, used in codes for other figures can be similarly and manually adjusted.

 All Matlab codes are located in the same directory.